Skip to main content

 Other activities that may be part of legal nurse consulting include:

-• Helping establish the merits or defensibility of a case.
+• Helping establish the merits or defensibility of a case

-• Helping attorneys develop case management and trial strategy.
+• Helping attorneys develop case management and trial strategy

-• Assisting with depositions and trials, including developing and preparing exhibits.
+• Assisting with depositions and trials, including developing and preparing exhibits

-• Identifying, screening, retaining and consulting expert witnesses.
+• Identifying, screening, retaining and consulting expert witnesses

-• Serving as a liaison among attorneys, healthcare providers, clients and experts.
+• Serving as a liaison among attorneys, healthcare providers, clients and experts

 Becoming an LNC

 The only experience required to become a legal nurse consultant is licensure and experience as an RN.
-However, nurses can attend a formal legal nurse consulting program or a certificate program offered by educational institutions or for-profit businesses.
+However, nurses can attend a formal legal nurse consulting program, or a certificate program offered by educational institutions or for-profit businesses.
 Other education options include paralegal programs or other legal seminars.

-Becoming an LNC can offer a rewarding career for nurses who have an interest in the legal system and want to move away from clinical practice.
-This career path offers the flexibility to work in a variety of practice areas — attorneys’ offices, government agencies, self-employment and more.
-If you are considering a career as an LNC, research the options and find what works best for you.
+Becoming a legal nurse consultant can offer a rewarding career for nurses who have an interest in the legal system and want to move away from clinical practice.
+This career path offers the flexibility to work in a variety of areas — attorneys’ offices, government agencies, independent contractor and more.
+If you are considering a career as a legal nurse consultant, research the options and find what works best for you.

 Related Articles